 Dementia care

-At Heart of Kent Hospice we provide award-winning specialist dementia support services for patients and their families living with dementia.
+At Heart of Kent Hospice we have a multi-skilled team who provide community support services for patients and their families with dementia.
+All our services are free.

-If you’re worried that you or a member of your family has symptoms of dementia, or if you have been diagnosed with dementia, or are supporting a friend or family member with dementia - we can help you.
-We empower people affected by dementia to carry on their chosen lifestyle.
-We equip people with knowledge and practical support to live well with dementia and we also understand the impact of dementia on family and friends.
+If you’re worried that you or a member of your family has symptoms of dementia, or if you have been diagnosed with dementia, or are supporting a friend or family member with dementia - there are specialist support services that can help you.

-To find out more about our services and how we could offer support, please get in touch with our Dementia Team on 01622 792200 or by emailing hospicedementiaservice@hokh.co.uk.
+To find out more about our services, please get in touch with Hospice Community Service on 01622 792200 or by emailing THO.ClinicalAdminHoKH@nhs.net.

 We're here to help

-Our Dementia Team provide care and support for people and their families affected by all forms of dementia, including Alzheimer’s.
-We have the time to listen and the expertise to solve problems, helping patients and their families to live well with dementia.
+Our hospice community services provide care and support for people and their families affected by all forms of dementia, including Alzheimer’s.
+We can help with advance care planning, symptom control and when the time comes end of life care.
+We help patients and their families to live well with dementia in the last year of life.

 How can I be referred?

-People living with dementia and their carers can make a self-referral by calling our Dementia Team on 01622 792200.
-Our early referral process to our dementia services enables patients, their carers and family to access tailored support, care planning and treatment sooner.
+People living with dementia in their last year of life and their carers can make a self-referral by calling our Community Services team on 01622 792200.

 You can also refer yourself or a loved one using our referral form by clicking the link below.
 We will then make contact with you and any healthcare professionals involved in your care.